 Make Temporary Employees Your Brand Advocates

 Sixty-six percent of candidates think the best way to learn about a company is to interact with its employees.
 So, what would your past employees say about you?
 Many employers look at offboarding as the physical tasks of returning parking passes and badges, but it is also a great opportunity to leave departing employees with a positive voice for the company.
-Both onboarding and offboarding deliver the vital touchpoints that will ultimately decide how employees view the organizations’ brand, and if not handled correctly, an organization risks hurting their reputation as an employer of choice.
+Both employee onboarding and offboarding deliver the vital touchpoints that will ultimately decide how employees view the organizations’ brand, and if not handled correctly, an organization risks hurting their reputation as an employer of choice.

 Former employees are free to speak their minds on social media.
 Many sources that your future employees may go to research the company such as Glassdoor or LinkedIn can cause damage for future recruiting if an employee who was rushed out the door leaves a negative review.
 Offboarding is a time to thank an employee for their work and conduct exit interviews to allow their voice to be heard while taking note of potential areas of improvement.
 When done right, you can simultaneously create a brand advocate that will speak highly of their experience.